 Completely pure red diamonds are so rare, they're virtually nonexistent and yield price tags that break the $millions/carat benchmark.
 Even those with secondary hues such as brown and purple are capable of shattering the previously mentioned threshold.

 In essence, an “eye-clear” pure red diamond can fetch 7-figures/carat.
 Any increase in quality will increase this ration exponentially.
 These stones are at the very top of the color hierarchy and will require massive amounts of luck, patience, and dollars to acquire one.

 Let's put the rarity and value of the color red in these diamonds into perspective.
 If an “eye-clear”, brown gem from the first category has even the slightest inclusion of red as a color modifier (15-20%), its price will rise from 4 to high 5-figures/carat (or even 6 if the other 3C's are near perfect.)

 No other color in the naturally colored diamond spectrum has such a drastic effect as a modifier.

 We hope this article will help you gain a better understanding of each diamond category, and make your purchasing decision much easier.
-For more information on colored diamond investment please check out the links below and as always feel free to like us on Facebook and follow us on Twitter.
+For more information on colored diamond investment please check out the links below and as always feel free to follow us on LinkedIn and Twitter.

 If you are unsure about how to position your investments in fancy colored diamonds, Arpège Diamonds stands ready to help.
 With over 50 years of combined industry experience, we'll help you gather the most effective information and insights so that you can make educated decisions on your fancy colored diamond investing.
 You can contact us at 866-821-5508 for a personalized review.